AbdBarho/Parallel3DTopologyLayer/README.md

 A 3D slice-wise-parallel version of Topology Layer

-This is a CPU-parallelized implementation of [TopologyLayer](https://github.com/bruel-gabrielsson/TopologyLayer).
+This is a CPU-parallelized implementation on top of [TopologyLayer](https://github.com/bruel-gabrielsson/TopologyLayer).

 ## Classes